tusharvaswanicoder/dancetime/README.md

 6. Add yourself as an invited user in the database.
 Insert a new record into `invited_emails` (in either the production or development database, or both) containing only your email address.
 Only people with their email on the invitation list can create a user and login.
 7. Run `npm run start` to start the livereload server and static web app.
 DanceTime should now be live at [http://localhost:4280](http://localhost:4280) (or it might say something different as it starts up - monitor the output to make find the correct link!)

+## How to Set Up DanceTime (cloud)

+These are steps for setting up DanceTime on a cloud provider.
+Specifically, the steps below are for [Azure](https://azure.com), but you can likely use similar steps for other cloud providers.

+**TODO**

 ### How to Set Up the DanceTime Extension